Moarales/BackendAPIPostgres/README.md

 ##For Startup on Linux every reboot i use pm2
 pm2 start server.js

-and a cronjob to reboot
+and a cronjob to start it with the server